Jackiempty/RPG/readme.md

+# RPG
+Freshman CS homework, originally built on window's VS platform, trying to build one on Mac, and here's the file
 ## 12/9/2023
 in mac version, there's few problem

-fortunetly, I solved most of them however, there's still one exists, which is the libary "curses"
+fortunetly, I solved most of them
+however, there's still one exists, which is the libary "curses"

 the iostream doesn't work properly with it's existence, and the whole table would be ruined by it